stackblitz/docs/docs/platform/api/post-api.md

 ---
-title: &title POST API
+title: POST API
-description: &description Create new projects by POSTing the desired project data from a form.
+description: Create new projects by POSTing the desired project data from a form.
 This method is useful when you don't or can't use our JavaScript SDK.
-head:
-  - ['meta', {property: 'og:title', content: *title}]
-  - ['meta', {property: 'og:image', content: 'https://developer.stackblitz.com/img/og/post-api.png'}]
-  - ['meta', {name: 'twitter:title', content: *title}]
-  - ['meta', {name: 'twitter:description', content: *description}]
+og_image: post-api.png
 ---

 # Creating a project with a POST request